Q - What are the Unified Auditions?

 Q - When are the Unified Auditions and when will applications be available?

-Applications are available online until January 17, 2014 (at midnight they will go offline).
+Applications are available online until February 1st, 2015 (at 11:59pm on Feb 1st they will go offline).
 No late applications will be available.
-No exceptions.

 Q - Where do I send my headshots/resumes?

-A – If you are invited to attend Unifieds, you will receive specific instructions on sending your headshots/resumes
+A – If you are invited to attend Unifieds, you will receive specific instructions on submitting your hard copy headshots/resumes

 Q - I have questions about how to format my resume for the final headshot/resume submissions.
 Where can I find a sample resume?